isroawg/isroawg/docs/aboutus/sampark.md

 ___

-The Indian Subcontinental Research & Analytical Working Group (ISRAWG) is primarily ThinkTank bridage of bhratrutva group.
+The Indian Subcontinental Research & Operational Analytical Working Group (ISROAWG) is primarily ThinkTank bridage of bhratrutva group.

-Thank you for your interest in contacting the Indian Subcontinental Research & Analytical Working Group (ISRAWG).
+Thank you for your interest in contacting the Indian Subcontinental Research & Operational Analytical Working Group (ISROAWG).
 To get in touch with us, please use one of the following secure communication methods:

 - **Slack Workspace**: For real-time communication and collaboration, 💬 join our Slack workspace by requesting invite using email to us at [israwg@protonmail.com](mailto:israwg@protonmail.com).